dbohlender/canfar.github.io/docs/tutorial.md

 sudo apt-get install sextractor
 {% endhighlight %}

-Most FITS images from CADC come Rice-compressed with a `fz` extension.
-SExtractor reads uncompressed images only, so we also need the funpack utility to uncompress data from CADC.
-Install it on your VM with the following commands:

-{% highlight bash %}
-sudo apt-get install ftools
-{% endhighlight %}

 {% include backToTop.html %}

 ### Test

 We are now ready to do a simple test.
 Let's download a FITS image to our scratch space.
 When we instantiated the VM we chose a flavor with an *ephemeral partition*, and the customization script we specified mounted it at ```/ephemeral```.
 This partition is where batch processing will take place.
-For this interactive session, create a directory owned by your user, copy an image file there, uncompress it, and run SExtractor on it:
+For this interactive session, create a directory owned by your user, copy an image file there, and run SExtractor on it:

 {% highlight bash %}
 cd /ephemeral